Whale Watching San Ignacio Lagoon: Where the Gray Whales Call the Shots

 Many whales stay away from the designated watching area and don’t come close to humans all season.
 In contrast, some whales actively seek human interaction and swim right up to the boat.

 Why do they do that?
-We’re not entirely sure, but maybe it’s their way of saying hello, or maybe they just enjoy cuddles as we do.
+We’re not entirely sure.
+Maybe it’s their way of saying hello, or maybe they just enjoy cuddles as we do.
 Or perhaps they see us as playful friends and want to join in on the fun!

 Curious to know more about whale watching in Mexico?
 This ultimate guide features Baja California’s diverse whale species, along with when and where to spot them in the wild.